 Enforcement of Judgments Office

-Before beginning the small claim process, you should know that the Enforcement of Judgments Office can make a search for a person or firm for a small fee.
+Before beginning the small claim process, the Enforcement of Judgments Office can search for a person or firm for a small fee.
 This will show if there are any enforced judgments already in existence against the respondent within the last six years.

 You can then use this information to help you to decide whether or not it would be practical for you to proceed with this action.